Index

 Invite contributors to the project

 If you're working with a team, then you'll need to invite more people to the project, right?
-To achieve that, proceed to the Contributors page:
+To do that, go to the Contributors page:

-Here you'll be able to add one or more people to the project and adjust their access rights.
-Please find more info in the corresponding article.
+Here, you'll be able to add one or more people to the project and adjust their access rights.

 Assign tasks to the contributors

 Now that the contributors are invited, you'll probably want to assign some work to them.
-Therefore proceed to the Tasks page:
+To do that, go to the Tasks page:

-On this page you'll be able to create a new task, choose translations to include and contributors to assign this task to.
-Please find more information in the Tasks article.
+On this page, you'll be able to create a new task, choose translations to include, and assign this task to specific contributors.

 Use Lokalise apps

-If your content was initially hosted on a third-party platform, say GitHub repo, Wordpress website, or Zendesk Guide you'll probably need an easy way to perform content exchange.
+If your content was initially hosted on a third-party platform, like a GitHub repo, WordPress website, or Zendesk Guide, you'll probably need an easy way to perform content exchange.
 That's why we've introduced Lokalise apps that enable you to connect with numerous services and tools easily.
-To get started, proceed to the Apps page:
+To get started, go to the Apps page:

 Download translations back to your project

 After you're done working with translations, you'll probably want to download them back to your project.
-Therefore, proceed to the Download page:
+To do that, go to the Download page:

-Here you'll need to choose an output file format, the language to include, and adjust other options.
-Please refer to the following article to learn more about file downloading and all the available options.
+Here, you'll need to choose an output file format, the language to include, and adjust other options.

 My project is empty and I see a message that it was archived!

 We archive inactive teams and the corresponding projects on a regular basis.
-However, all your data is still preserved: please check this article to learn more about this process and how you can unarchive your projects.
+However, all your data is still preserved.
+Please check the Archiving inactive teams article to learn more about this process and how you can unarchive your projects.